-An in-depth analysis of mental illness and its association with criminal behavior, to include identification of patterns of psychopathy and sociopathy and the comparison of disparities and similarities between the two.
-Various disorders will be examined and applied the causation of crime.
-This course will also examine the DSM-IV in relation to criminal behavior.
-Prerequisite: Must be admitted to either the MSCJ or Certificate Program
+Throughout this course, students will conduct an in-depth analysis of mental illness and its association with criminal behavior.
+Students will identify patterns of psychopathy and sociopathy.
+Various disorders will be examined.
+Students will apply knowledge learned to determine the causation of crime.
+Students in this course will also examine the DSM-V in relation to criminal behavior.